irglbriz/goban_to_sgf/README.md

 ## Tests

-The working modules should have tests in the 'unittests.py' module.
-Please be aware that currently running them requires user interaction.
+Please be aware that currently running unittests.py requires user interaction.

 ## Contributors

-Since I need a solo project for my portfolio, I will finish this to basic functionality on my own.
-After that I am open to collaboration, especially with an artist for more beautiful renders or with a go playing website to implement this as a web service.
+I'm working solo on this project, but I am grateful for the work put in all the libraries I am using.
+Some inspiration and code snippets were taken from https://www.pyimagesearch.com.

 ## License